 The PWM0DBRISE register contains the number of clock ticks to delay the rising edge of the PWM0A signal when generating the PWM0 signal.
 If the dead-band generator is disabled through the PWMnDBCTL register, the PWM0DBRISE register is ignored.
 If the value of this register is larger than the width of a High pulse on the input PWM signal, the rising-edge delay consumes the entire High time of the signal, resulting in no High time on the output.
 Care must be taken to ensure that the input High time always exceeds the rising-edge delay.
-In a similar manner, PWM2 is generated from PWM1A with its rising edge delayed.
+In a similar manner, PWM2 is generated from PWM1A with its rising edge delayed and PWM4 is produced from PWM2A with its rising edge delayed.